netlob/tijdvorm/frontend/README.md

 npm run dev
 ```

+### Point the frontend at your homelab API (optional)

+By default the frontend will call the Python API at `http://mini.netlob:8000` (CORS is enabled in the API).

+If your API is on a different host/port:

+- Create `frontend/.env.local`
+- Set:
+  - `VITE_API_HOST=http://mini.netlob:8000` (or whatever you use)

 Then open the UI:
 - From your laptop: `http://localhost:5173`
 - From your phone (same network): `http://<your-computer-ip>:5173`